Undead Letters: Beckett’s Anus Accidentels

 A talk given at the Samuel Beckett Symposium, marking the publication of The Letters of Samuel Beckett: Vol. IV.
 1966-1989, ed.
 George Craig, Martha Dow Fehsenfeld, Dan Gunn and Lois More Overbeck (Cambridge: Cambridge University Press, 2016), King’s College, Cambridge, 25th November 2016. [pdf]

 There is always something a little prurient in reading other people’s letters to other people still.
-But there is something stranger still in reading a letter meant for someone else and realising that the writer knows you will be reading it.
-Something of this soft, slowly-diffused shock, of realising that the letters may be directed, if not addressed to us, after all, attends the reading of Beckett’s letters, and especially his last ones, which are at once painfully private and intimate, especially where they concern the frequent ‘death of friends, or death/Of every brilliant eye/That made a catch in the breath’, and also constitute a strangely grudging public address system.
+But there is something yet stranger in reading a letter meant for someone else and realising that the writer knows you will be reading it.
+Something of this soft, slowly-diffused shock, of recognising that the letters may be directed, if not addressed to us, after all, attends the reading of Beckett’s letters, and especially his last ones, which are at once painfully private and intimate, especially where they concern the frequent ‘death of friends, or death/Of every brilliant eye/That made a catch in the breath’, and also constitute a strangely grudging public address system.

 There are, as the editors of the fourth volume of Beckett’s letters point out, many more letters to many more correspondents.
 For these reasons, the letters are much shorter, often, in fact, postcards.
 Moreness, in the form of the avalanches of correspondence which are the constant complaint in these letters (‘I have no secretary & am crushed with mail’ Beckett 2016, 672), was held at bay by the pent lessness, or ‘sinéity’ that Beckett attempted to deploy against it, even as his letters are full of pleas for forgiveness for their lateness or scantness.

-Those of us who have toiled over difficult letters, and nowadays emails, to students, colleagues, and even funding bodies, realising that they are somehow getting the best of us, might sometimes have fantasised about the appearance one day to universal acclaim of our Collected Bureaucratic Works.
+Those of us who have toiled over difficult letters, and, more commonly nowadays, emails, to students, colleagues, and even funding bodies, realising that they are somehow getting the better of, and therefore taking the best of us, might sometimes have fantasised about the appearance one day to universal acclaim of our Collected Bureaucratic Works.
 Some of Beckett’s most remarkable epistolary performances occur in Beckett’s office correspondence, to publishers, producers and academics.
 But, in his last letters, Beckett seems to have written with the awareness that his most private jottings and remarks are likely to have been written in some kind of premonitory foreglare of publicity, in something of the way anticipated by the ‘one and hundred and five loose sheets’ of Louit’s fictitious dissertation, The Mathematical Intuitions of the Visicelts, which he claims to have lost in a railway waiting station, ‘his MS., which, qua MS., could not be of the smallest value to any person other than himself and, eventually, humanity’ (Beckett 1972, 171).
 Perhaps the turning point was the appearance of Deirdre Bair’s biography, about which Beckett began polite, but soon became barbed, as in the letter of 1981 to Elizabeth Stockton, in which he said ‘‘I have not read Mrs Bair’s by all accounts nescience fiction’ (Beckett 2016, 556)

 Some of these letters are gentle rebuffs to academics asking him for explication, or forcing their work on him for his approval, like the letter he wrote in October 1975 to William Bysshe Stein regarding his essay on ‘Whoroscope’, that had appeared in ELH: